-Shanghai Maritime Bureau MIN CHU series ships-Gradually a coastal passenger fleet of 20 ships bearing MIN CHU ('Democracy') names was built up for operating to Ningpo.
+Shanghai Maritime Bureau MIN CHU series cargo-passenger ships (Part I)-Gradually a coastal passenger fleet of 20 ships bearing MIN CHU ('Democracy') names was built up for operating to Ningpo.
 Wenchow, Tientsin, Dalian and a few other northern ports.
 The ships in this sub-fleet of the Shanghai Maritime Bureau are listed in the illustrated PDF at right.

-Other passenger ships of the Shanghai Maritime Bureau, including passenger ships with ZHE HAI and ZHE JIANG names, and the large CHANG and XIN classes are covered in the next PDF at right..
+Other passenger ships of the Shanghai Maritime Bureau (Part II), including passenger ships with ZHE HAI and ZHE JIANG names, and the large CHANG and XIN classes are covered in the next PDF at right..

 Steamship Companies Operating Hong Kong/Canton/Macao